-Order Arcellinida Saville Kent 1880 (= Testacealobosia De Saedeleer 1934)
+Order Arcellinida Kent 1880

-Remarks: Arcellinida comprises all testate amoebae with lobose pseudopods.
+Remarks: Arcellinida comprises all testate amoebae with lobose pseudopodia.
 It is the largest group of testate amoebae with 687 nominal species (Kosakyan et al, 2016).
 However, the major part of these species needs comprehensive nomenclature and taxonomic revision.

 Arcellinida exhibit a wide array of the test shapes composed of different material, which was the key characteristic for their classification.
 Meisterfeld (2000) organized them into three suborders: Arcellina, Difflugina and Phryganellina.

 Recent molecular investigations has challenged the system, and the positions of many species and genera were switched between families.
 These molecular reconstructions have demonstrated the limitations of the use of test composition as a classification character.
 A number of modifications were made on high as well as low-taxonomic levels.
 Higher-level taxonomy of Arcellinida is uncertain, while lower-level taxonomy is constantly changing (Kosakyan et al, 2016; Gomaa et al., 2017)).